Intervention into a practice

 - suffered loss because of your dishonesty, or

-- suffered loss and hardship due to your failure to account (for the money you have received), or
+- suffered loss due to your failure to account (for the money you have received), or

 - suffered loss as a result of civil liability where a policy of insurance should have been in place but is not.